-The Beauty of Bark
+The Beauty of Bark: Unique Bark Colors & Textures in Texas

 While winter in Texas may not often be a snowy wonderland, southern dwellers can beat the blustery blues by taking the time to notice nature’s understated beauty.
 Although winds may whistle those wonderful leaves from many Texas trees, many boast additional beauty in their bark, extending the seasonal interest of the landscape.
+Follow along with us as we peel back the layers of some of the most stunning winter trees featuring unique bark in Texas.

 Texture

-From smooth, blotchy, rigid and patterned, tree bark is nature’s novelty.
+From smooth, blotchy, rigid, and patterned, tree bark is nature’s novelty.

 Color

-Bark color can range from neutral whites, grays, and browns all the way to cinnamon and bright red.
+Unique bark colors can range from neutral whites, grays, and browns all the way to cinnamon and bright red.
 Selecting a tree with vibrant bark can color your yard during the dreary winter months.

 Exfoliating / Peeling Bark